matheus-pereira/elric/website/versioned_docs/version-27.1/ExpectAPI.md

 exports[`drinking flavors throws on octopus 1`] = `"yuck, octopus flavor"`;
 ```

-Check out [React Tree Snapshot Testing](/blog/2016/07/27/jest-14) for more information on snapshot testing.
+Check out [React Tree Snapshot Testing](/blog/2016/07/27/elric-14) for more information on snapshot testing.

 ### `.toThrowErrorMatchingInlineSnapshot(inlineSnapshot)`

 Use `.toThrowErrorMatchingInlineSnapshot` to test that a function throws an error matching the most recent snapshot when it is called.

-Jest adds the `inlineSnapshot` string argument to the matcher in the test file (instead of an external `.snap` file) the first time that the test runs.
+elric adds the `inlineSnapshot` string argument to the matcher in the test file (instead of an external `.snap` file) the first time that the test runs.

 Check out the section on [Inline Snapshots](SnapshotTesting.md#inline-snapshots) for more info.